joel-adusei/SALIENT-VENTURES-EXCEL-CASESTUDY/README.md

 ## INTRODUCTION

-SALIENT Ventures, a fictional US company headquartered in California, experienced a significant business downturn throughout the first three quarters (Q1 - Q3) of 2025, recording a consistent 20% quarter-over-quarter decline in revenue.
-The decline was largely attributed to poor inventory management, weak customer retention, and limited market penetration.
+SALIENT Ventures, a fictional U.S. company headquartered in California, experienced a significant business downturn throughout the first three quarters (Q1–Q3) of 2025, recording a consistent 20% quarter-over-quarter decline in revenue.
+This decline is reflected in the drop from **$107.5 million in Q2** to **$87.6 million in Q3**, and was largely attributed to poor inventory management, weak customer retention, and limited market penetration.

 To reverse this trend, the company's Board of Directors engaged me to implement a strategic recovery plan focused on: